 Because there is just so much that needs to be done after the event is over, one of the best ways to ensure that everything has been taken care of is to create a to-do checklist.
 Here are the things that you would want to have in your after-event to-do checklist:

-Now, this is an example of a checklist.
+Now, this is an example that you can refer to and start planning a community event checklist of your own.
 These are the after-event actionable.
 So, one should maintain an Excel file for these actions and also have a timeline on when to execute which step.
-You can use the sample checklist given above to create a checklist of your own as that will really go a long way.
+You can use the sample community event checklist given above to start planning a community event checklist as that will really go a long way.

 And ZOOM allows that with a very basic plan.
 So, that could be your starting point and there are so many other tools too that can help you record or even do live broadcasts of your community events.
 You can also create and publish smaller reels of these events on Twitter, YouTube, Instagram, and LinkedIn.

 But remember that all these platforms have their own formats.
 So, make sure to use different platform-specific formats to create content out of your community events.
 Then you can also send a thank you email to everyone who participated.
 You can send a thank you email to the panelists too if the event is around getting someone who is joining your event as a guest speaker.
 So, you should definitely try some of these things.

 If you want to conduct an after-event survey, then you need to ensure that it is well thought out and carefully planned.
 Below are the questions that you can consider asking in your after-event survey to get useful data insights: